alonitac/DevOpsMay22/exercises/aws_ex1.md

 1. `bot/app.py` - The Telegram bot code, similar to what you've implemented in the previous exercise.
 But this time, the bot doesn't download the videos itself, but sends a "job" to an SQS queue.
 2. `worker/app.py` - The Worker service continuously reads messages from the SQS queue and process them, which means download the video from YouTube and store it in a dedicated S3 bucket.
-3. `metric-sender/app.py` - The Metric Sender service calculate the `backlog_per_instance` metric and send it to CloudWatch
+3. `metric-sender/app.py` - The Metric Sender service calculate the `backlog_per_instance` metric and send it to CloudWatch.

 Each service has its own Dockerfile in the root directory of the repo: `bot.Dockerfile` for the bot, `worker.Dockerfile` for the worker, and `metric-sender.Dockerfile` for the metric-sender.
 For example, you can build the Metric Sender image by: